Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * This page summarises the topic and the purpose of this web site

-  * The landing page has a titile followed by Hero image with title inside on the top of the page.
+  * The landing page has a title followed by Hero image with title inside on the top of the page.

   * Summary of the topic follows the Hero image to explain what is web site is about.